2014-08-22 - UNKNOWN EXPLOIT KIT FROM 76.74.157[.]161 - WWW.PIZZANETP[.]COM

 - That 79 KB difference may be part of the Silverlight exploit's decryption routine.

-- @jeromesegura provided a Flash exploit he saw, and he also forwarded two malware payloads from this EK (one was the same as mine).
+- @jeromesegura provided me a Flash exploit he saw, and he also forwarded two malware payloads from this EK (one was the same as mine).

 - Thanks to everyone who's sent email about this EK.
 You all are awesome!